 The Council’s aspiration was to breathe life back into the town centre by enhancing Chorley’s retail and leisure offer and refocusing Chorley’s centre as a destination for local residents and surrounding towns.
 The development needed to entice new, and retain existing, businesses in the town.
 Aesthetically, the development also needed to be a landmark for, and create a modern gateway into, the town – driving footfall towards Chorley’s commercial centre.

-The site presented number of challenges.
-This includes being a high-profile location, being occupied by a busy town centre car park and having had many historical uses.
+The site presented several challenges including being a high-profile location, being occupied by a busy town centre car park and having had many historical uses.
 We therefore undertook extensive site analysis and wide-ranging stakeholder consultation to ensure a robust understanding of the site and ensure an appropriate design response.

-Many stakeholders struggled to visualise from 2D plans, so we utilised 3D imagery and associated virtual reality presentations to aid communication and local decision making by bringing the drawings to life.
+Many stakeholders struggled to visualise the plans, so we utilised 3D imagery and virtual reality presentations to aid communication and local decision making.
 This helped the community to understand the relationship between different elements of the scheme, the wider area and the scale of the development.
 This resulted in public support for the proposals.

 “The redevelopment of such a prime town centre site was fraught with problems as the enablement works were far reaching....
 AEW was responsive and adaptive in helping the council tackle such a wide variety of enabling schemes ahead of delivering the main development...”